pendo-io/pendo-mobile-sdk/migration-docs/README.md

 - [MAUI](/migration-docs/maui-2.x-to-3.x-migration.md)
 - [Flutter](/migration-docs/flutter-2.x-to-3.x-migration.md)

+>[!IMPORTANT]
-Xamarin iOS and Xamarin Android are no longer supported in 3.x.
+>Xamarin iOS and Xamarin Android are no longer supported in 3.x.
 Please use the SDK for MAUI or Xamarin Forms.
 This requires creating a new Pendo App and recapturing the app's Pages and Features.